Towards Cooperative Flight Control Using Visual-Attention: Human-in-the-loop results on a real drone

-We test our cooperative control structure (\figref{fig: front img}) presented in \secref{section: Methodology} on a quadrotor platform; a DJI M300 RTK.
-The quadcopter has an onboard computer companion (DJI Manifold 2) that enables programmatic control of the drone.
-Input images are gathered from a Zenmuse Z30 camera stabilized on a gimbal.
+In the test, we first verify the robustness of the system using the saliency map from a neural network imitating a human pilot for $f_{R}$ defined in \secref{section: Methodology} as the human pilot’s attention map.
+This network was trained using one pilot's trajectory.
+Then, we used gaze information as humans' attention measured by an eye-tracking system to verify the effectiveness of the guardian system.

+In the real world experiment, the intervention criterion is the same as that used in the simulation (the distance between the weighted center of human and guardian attention defined in Eq.~\ref{eq: attention switch distance}).
 The experiment consists of having a human pilot the quadrotor towards a target (red camping chair) with/without the help of the attention map-based guardian (\figref{fig: Field test setup}).
-In total, six people have been in the experiments and each person have repeat the task 16 times with four different starting points.
-Among the 16 flights, 8 are performed solely by the human and the other 8 performed with the guardian system on (\figref{fig: flying trajectory}).
+In total, six people participated in the experiment, each repeating the task 16 times from four different starting points.
+Among the 16 flights, 8 are performed solely by the human, and the other 8 are performed with the guardian system on.

-The pretrained CfC architecture is used for the guardian as $f_{G}$ defined in \secref{section: Methodology}, while a Gated recurrent unit - Ordinary Differential Equation (GRU-ODE) network as $f_{R}$ defined in \secref{section: Methodology} is used to represent the human pilot’s attention map.
-Both networks were pretrained on sequences of images of expert task demonstrations using a Behavior-Cloning (BC) Mean Squared Error (MSE) loss.
-The intervention criterion is the distance between the weighted center of human and guardian attention as per \eqref{eq: attention switch distance}.
-The threshold value is manually calibrated such that intervention occurs when the drone is flying away from the target, and the target is almost outside the drone's view.

-The results (\tabref{tab:fiedlTest}) have shown that the guardian system can help fly the drone to reach the target with a lower flight speed and shorter distance to the optimal flying-trajectory, meaning a smaller risk of hitting other obstacles.
-The p-value is less than 0.05, and the difference is significant.